canonical/ubuntu-pro-for-wsl/docs/howto/install.md

 	pkg -s wsl-pro-service | grep Status
 	```

-	- If the output says `Status: install ok installed` : Congratulations, your WSL instance is already compatible with UP4W.
+	- If the output says `Status: install ok installed`: Congratulations, your WSL instance is already compatible with UP4W.
 	- Otherwise: Install it by running: `sudo apt update && sudo apt install -y wsl-pro-service`
 </details>

 <details><summary> Expand to see how to create a new UP4W-compatible distro </summary>

 1. Verify that you have WSL installed: In your Windows terminal, run `wsl --version` and see that there is no error.
-Otherwise install it with `wsl --install`.
+Otherwise, install it with `wsl --install`.
 2. Ensure that you don't have an _Ubuntu (Preview)_ distro registered by running `wsl --list --quiet` on your Windows terminal.
 	- If the output contains _Ubuntu-Preview_, you already have an instance of Ubuntu (Preview).
 		- You can make it compatible with UP4W